JakubMaslanka/Reparify/README.md

 - Picture hosting service

 It was created using the graphql-upload.
-The library helps to upload files by the user in any format into our backend server and then handle them in GQL mutation resolvers.
+The library helps to upload files by the user in any format into our back-end server and then handle them in GQL mutation resolvers.
 In the case of my app, the service hosts pictures of vehicles, which the user can add to his vehicle profile.
 The service processes the uploaded file and saves them in the local memory of the application server machine.
 Pictures are available under the endpoint /vehicle_pictures.

 - GraphQL service